immutable/imx-unity-sdk/Assets/ImmutableSDK/README.md

 It's highly recommended to register your Immutable Unity SDK installation with the Unity Verified Solutions team in case support is required.

-To do so, from within the Unity Editor select `Immutable > Immutable Unity SDK` from the top navigation window after installing the plugin).
+To do so, from within the Unity Editor select `Immutable > Immutable Unity SDK` from the top navigation window after installing the plugin.
 In the window that opens, enter your email address and click submit.